ben-lotze/flutter_scooters/README.md

 * Targeting Android API level >= 16

 ## Additional integration tests
-* Due to limitations in Flutter framework the permissions need to be granted on test startup.
+* Due to limitations in the Flutter framework the permissions need to be granted on test startup.
 * Integration tests can be started with **`flutter drive --target=test_driver/app.dart`** from the project directory.

 ## Additionally implemented features